SynBioTek/ShinyHeatmap/README.md

 3)	GW - Gruvaeus and Wainer
 4)	None

 What separates Shiny Heatmap from other heatmap applications is that it allows the user to control layout parameters such as the height and width thus being able to accommodate large data sets.
 Try it out by uploading an .xlsl (excel) file.
 The app will automatically load the first sheet in a workbook.
-As for the size, about 80 rows can be graphed and remain legible
+As for the size, about 80 rows can be graphed and remain legible.
 Once an image is generated you'll have access to interactive tools by moving your cursor over the top right corner of the figure.
 This includes the options to download the image as a .png and zooming in and out.
 Try it out by visiting https://synbiotek.shinyapps.io/shinyheatmap/ or within R Studio by running